 Scalability

 As for scalability, Cardano is superior to Ethereum.
-After the implementation of the Hydra scaling solution, the system will be able to process more than 2 million transactions per second with an up-to-date pool of validators.
+After the implementation of the Hydra scaling solution, the system will be able to process up to 2.5 million transactions per second with an up-to-date pool of validators.

-Ethereum’s transaction processing speed reaches 16.5 transactions per second, and in this regard, Ethereum is still far behind many of its younger competitors.
-Ethereum 2.0 will provide users with transaction processing speeds of up to 100,000 transactions per second, which is several times higher than, for example, the processing speed of systems such as VISA.
+Ethereum’s transaction processing speed ranges from 10 to 30 transactions per second, and in this regard, Ethereum is still far behind many of its younger competitors.

 Market capitalization

-At the time of writing, Ethereum and Cardano are among the top 10 cryptocurrencies in terms of market capitalization, with $478 million and $44 million respectively.
-If we were talking about joint-stock companies, not cryptocurrency platforms, then the project’s developers could safely be described as companies with large capitalization.
+At the time of writing, Ethereum and Cardano are among the top 10 cryptocurrencies in terms of market capitalization, with $159 billion and $10.86 billion respectively.

 Smart contract features